Several dead in Copenhagen mall shooting; suspect arrested

 A 22-year-old Danish man was arrested after the shooting, Copenhagen police inspector Søren Thomassen told reporters, adding there was no indication that anyone else was involved, though police were still investigating.

-He said it was too early to speculate on the motive for the shooting, which happened in the late afternoon at Field’s, one of the biggest shopping malls in Scandinavia, located on the outskirts of the Danish capital.
+Such shootings are rare in Denmark.
+Thomassen said it was too early to speculate on the motive for the shooting, which happened in the late afternoon at Field’s, one of the biggest shopping malls in Scandinavia and located on the outskirts of the Danish capital.
 When the shots rang out, some people hid in shops while others fled in a panicked stampede, according to witnesses.

 “It is pure terror.
 This is awful,” said Hans Christian Stoltz, a 53-year-old IT consultant, who was bringing his daughters to see Harry Styles perform at concert scheduled for Sunday night near the mall.
 “You might wonder how a person can do this to another human being, but it’s beyond … beyond anything that’s possible.”